Saturday, 5 November 2022

 ("Heliodori, ut dicitur, in Paulum Alexandrinum Commentarium" 22.16 E. Boer).

-THE SYMBOLS OF THE LUNAR NODES ARE INVERTED!
+THE GLYPHS OF THE LUNAR NODES ARE INVERTED!

 Abramius' charts feature inverted symbols of the Lunar Nodes: The North Node is represented by the symbol of our South Node, and vice versa.
 That’s not a mistake, but a mainstream feature of Byzantine astrology!
 The interesting thing is that some European horoscopes from the 14th-15th centuries also show inverted lunar node symbols.
 It would be reasonable to assume that the astrologers who erected those renaissance period horoscopes were somehow influenced by the Byzantine astrology.